xinychen/transdim/README.md

 - describe the **core challenges** intuitively;
 - list **main contributions** of these studies.

->**What we care about！**
+### **What we care about！**

 - Best algebraic structure for data imputation.
 - The context of urban transportation (e.g., biases).
 - Data noise avoidance.
-- Competitive imputation performance.
+- Competitive imputation and prediction performance.
-- Fit various missing data scenarios.
+- Capable of various missing data scenarios.

 # Overview